-Year and month in which the dat a were collected Octo ober 2022 Subject Textbooks and Other Instruction Adoption al Materials/year of From Most Recent Adoption ?
-Percent Students Lacking Own Assigned Copy Reading/Language Arts All students are provided an individual instructional material as determined by October, 2022.
-All core textbooks and are state-adopted. textbook software in Yes 0% Mathematics All students are provided an individual instructional material as determined by October, 2022.
-All core textbooks and are state-adopted. textbook software in Yes 0%
+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption ?
+Percent Students Lacking Own Assigned Copy Reading/Language Arts All students are provided an individual textbook or instructional material as determined by textbook software in October, 2023.

-Science All students are provided an individual textbook or instructional material as determined by textbook software in October, 2022.
 All core textbooks and instructional materials are state-adopted.
-Yes 0% History-Social Science All students are provided an individual textbook or instructional material as determined by textbook software in October, 2022.
+Yes 0% Mathematics All students are provided an individual textbook or instructional material as determined by textbook software in October, 2023.
 All core textbooks and instructional materials are state-adopted.
+Yes 0% Science All students are provided an individual textbook or instructional material as determined by textbook software in October 2023.
+All core textbooks and instructional materials are state-adopted.
+Yes 0% History-Social Science All students are provided an individual textbook or instructional material as determined by textbook software in October 2023.
+All core textbooks and instructional materials are state-adopted.
 Yes 0% Foreign Language All students enrolled in a Foreign Language class is provided an individual textbook or instructional material.
 All textbooks purchased are board approved.
-Yes 0% Health textbook or instructional material as determined by textbook software in October, 2022.
+Yes 0% Health All students are provided an individual textbook or instructional material as determined by textbook software in October 2023.
 All core textbooks and instructional materials are state-adopted.
 Yes 0% Visual and Performing Arts All students are provided an individual textbook and/or instructional material.
-Yes 0% Science Laboratory Equipment (grades 9-12) N/A 0%
+Yes 0% Science Laboratory Equipment (grades 9-12) N/A N/A 0%